8 Best Rooftop Bars Near Málaga Cruise Port

 Which rooftop bar is closest to the port?

-Trocadero de las Botes is right on the port promenade, about 15 minutes along the waterfront from the terminal.
+The Muelle Uno marina bars, Cobalto 15, Nusa and La Terraza Surfera, are closest, about 5 minutes along the waterfront from the terminal.
 AC Hotel Málaga Palacio is 5–10 minutes into town and faces the port directly.

 Which opens earliest?

-La Terraza de Valeria and Vincci Larios Diez both open at 11am — the best options if your ship docks in the morning.
+La Terraza de Valeria and Vincci Larios Diez both open at 11am, so they're the best options if your ship docks in the morning.

 Is Málaga worth visiting on a cruise stop?